Chief city of the District of Bamberg in the Upper Franconia region

 Located in Bavaria, Bamberg is 50 km. north of Nuremberg and 3 km. from the confluence of the Regnitz and Main Rivers.
 The city spreads out over a series of hills and into the valley, occupying the banks of the river and the island that separates its two branches.

-The city of Bamberg, part of which is surrounded by fortifications, is composed of three centres: the hills of Bergstadt (11th century) are dominated by the cathedral; the island of Inselstadt (12th century) is the market place; and the south bank of the river, known as Theuerstadt (Middle Ages), includes the market garden.
+The city of Bamberg, part of which is surrounded by fortifications, is composed of three centers: the hills of Bergstadt (11th century) are dominated by the cathedral; the island of Inselstadt (12th century) is the marketplace; and the south bank of the river, known as Theuerstadt (Middle Ages), includes the market garden.
 A church marks each extremity of the cruciform plan which was laid out soon after the city’s foundation.

 The monuments of Bamberg are of great artistic importance.
 Its cathedral, which possesses both Romanesque and Gothic features, illustrates a revival as well as an acceptance of the architectural and sculptural art of the cathedrals of Laon and Rheims.
 Its Gothic architecture influenced northern Germany and Hungary, and Bohemia would be influenced by its Baroque monuments.

 Criterion (iv): Bamberg is a remarkable and representative example of a city of the early Middle Ages in Central Europe because of both its plan and the large number of religious and secular buildings that it has conserved.